 It is usually the non-custodial parent who pays child support in Texas.
 However, that does not mean that the custodial parent is off the hook when it comes to spending money on the child’s upbringing.

 The law assumes that the parent with the child’s physical custody will automatically contribute to child support by spending money on the daily expenses involved in raising the child.
-To understand your rights with regard to child support in Texas, you should consult with an experienced Austin child support attorney.
+To understand your rights with regard to child support in Texas, you should consult with an experienced Austin child support attorney near you.

 How is Child Support Calculated?